Warao language: Waroid hypothesis

-He also finds such similarities with Guajiro; from toponymic evidence it seems that the Warao or a related people once occupied Goajiro country.
-Granberry & Vescelius (2004) note that toponymic evidence suggests that the pre-Taino Macorix language of Hispaniola and the Guanahatabey language of Cuba may have been Waroid languages as well.
+Historical sources mention ethnic groups in the Orinoco Delta region such as Siawani (Chaguanes), Veriotaus (Farautes), and Tiuitiuas (Tibitíbis) that possibly either spoke Warao or languages closely related to it.
+There are also groups further afield from the delta that may have spoken Warao-related languages such as the Parawagoto, Arote, Aricari, Pirao, Mariusa and Waikeri.

+There is also contested evidence for Warao and its hypothetical family, Waroid, formerly having a larger distribution.
+Boomert (2000) identified Warao toponyms, historical contacts, imports and oral traditions of Trinidad.
+A hypothesis arguing for Waroid presence further into the Caribbean is argued for by Granberry and Vescelius, and is considered plausible but lacking any substantial evidence.

 Language contact

-Jolkesky (2016) notes that there are lexical similarities with the Cariban, Arutani, Máku, and Sape language families due to contact within an earlier Guiana Highlands interaction sphere.
+Jolkesky (2016) notes that there are lexical similarities with the Cariban, Arutani, Máku, and Sape language families due to mutual contact within an earlier Guiana Highlands interaction sphere.

 Geographical distribution

 The language had an estimated 28,100 speakers in Venezuela as of 2007.
-The Warao people live chiefly in the Orinoco Delta region of northeastern Venezuela, with smaller communities in southwestern Trinidad (Trinidad and Tobago), western Guyana and Suriname.
+The Warao people mostly live in the Orinoco Delta region of northeastern Venezuela, with smaller communities in southwestern Trinidad (Trinidad and Tobago), western Guyana and Suriname.
 The language is considered endangered by UNESCO.

-Varieties

-Historical sources mention ethnic groups in the Orinoco Delta such as Siawani (Chaguanes), Veriotaus (Farautes), and Tiuitiuas (Tibitíbis) that spoke Warao or languages closely related to modern Warao.
-Other extinct groups include: